 - Go up to 3 West and check in.
 The secretary will: check your Roswell Park "Green Card" and review your personal information, show you the SmarTrack patient tracking system, and, at your request, provide you with an Advance Directive, Living Will, or Health Care Proxy forms. - Remember, all patients must have an adult with them to take or accompany them home if going home on the same day as the surgical procedure. - Give your valuables to your family/friends for safekeeping to hold while you are in surgery.
 There are lockers available for use.
 If you are staying overnight, you won't need your belongings until you arrive in your room after the procedure. - A nurse from 3 West will come to the waiting room and bring you to the pre-op area.
-Your family will remain in the waiting room at this time. - Once in the pre-op area, you will be asked to change into a patient gown.
-You will be provided with a pack of CHG cloths to cleanse your body before you change into the gown (Do NOT use the CHG cloths on your face or your penis/vagina). - ERAS Patients: Your nurse may give you 1 to 3 medications acetaminophen/Tylenol®, celecoxib/ Celebrex®, and gabapentin/Neurontin®.
+Your family will remain in the waiting room at this time. - ERAS Patients: Your nurse may give you 1 to 3 medications acetaminophen/Tylenol®, celecoxib/ Celebrex®, and gabapentin/Neurontin®.
 Taking them before surgery will help relieve pain after your operation.
 It can also help reduce or eliminate the need for opioid medications.
 If you have a medical condition or allergy that would make any of these medications unsafe for you, you will not receive it. - A 3 West staff member will bring your family/friend to the pre-op area when you are ready for your procedure.
 Only 2 visitors, age 12 years or older, are allowed at any one time. - You will need to remove dentures and partial dentures.
 Put them in the storage box you brought with you and give them to your family/friend. - You will need to remove hearing aids and glasses and give them to your family/friend. - Your family/friend can wait in the 3rd floor lobby.
 The SmarTrack board will keep them informed of your status.
 Your physician will talk with them, as permitted, after the procedure - Volunteers are stationed on 3 West as well to assist with directions and amenities. - Children are not permitted in the surgical preparation or recovery areas.